Visecy/Karuha/README.md

 ### Development Goals
 Features that may be added in the future include:

-- [ ] APIs related to user information getting and setting
+- [x] APIs related to user information getting and setting
+- [ ] Match rule for command
 - [ ] Automatic argument parsing in argparse format for commands

 ### Module Development